 Ebony

 Ebony hardwood is the deepest black, and it usually lacks apparent grain.
 It might have gray-brown or deep brown lines running through it.
-Ebony wood has a primarily straight grain, however, there may be interlaced grains.
+Ebony has a primarily straight grain, however, there may be interlaced grains.

-Because of its significant oil content, ebony wood is harder to bond.
+Because of its significant oil content, ebony is harder to bond.
 It has a nice finish and may be polished to a high shine.

-Furthermore, ebony wood responds well to steam bending and has an awful yet subtle odor while being processed.
+Furthermore, ebony responds well to steam bending and has an awful yet subtle odor while being processed.
 It’s frequently found on musical instruments, sculptures, and billiard cues.

 Poplar